-Write blog posts that show off your employer brand.
+To amplify your recruitment marketing, write blog posts that show off your employer brand.
 You could interview employees and share their favorite things about their role and working at your company, showcase your DEI initiatives and the demographics at your company, or write about your company history and key milestones.
 If your team has the bandwidth, it’s beneficial to conduct exclusive surveys and white papers with proprietary insights that reporters will want to share.

 Stay top-of-mind as a potential future employer by creating a weekly or monthly newsletter.
 You could share recent blog posts, company news, job openings, accolades, and advice for navigating the hiring process at your company.

 5. Host and Attend Events

 One often-overlooked recruitment marketing tactic is to host and attend in-person and virtual events that will help you foster relationships with potential candidates.
 Your team could host and attend a variety of events, including:

 In addition to building relationships, this tactic will increase brand awareness, provide value, and show that your team members are industry experts.

 Continue to Optimize Your Recruitment Strategies